Blog/Testimonials·8 min read

 Zendesk testimonial page example

-This customer testimonial page features customer success stories from companies that use Zendesk to improve customer service and support operations.
+The testimonial page features customer success stories from companies that use Zendesk to improve customer service and support operations.

 • Customer story cards from different industries.